 The first problem becomes apparent once our entities grow in complexity: since all functionality is stuffed into entity classes, we accumulate a huge amount of object properties.
 Here is an example how this applied to our ActorEntity class:

 So in short: we easily passed the object property limit until which object access is optimized in V8.

 The next problem lies in to the use of our entities within the game engine – the collision engine and rendering.
 Because collision and rendering is one process that is the same for all kind of entities, we inevitably arrive at this situation:

 But fear not, as there are ways to fix this.
-And we don’t even need to throw away the whole composition over inheritance pattern.
+And we don’t even need to throw away the whole inheritance pattern.

 Fixing the performance issues

 Now that we understand the reason for the performance issues, it’s time to fix them.
-Since all these issues rise from the composition over inheritance pattern, an obvious “fix” would be to simply not use this pattern and move to something else, e.g. an entity component system.
+Since all these issues rise from the inheritance pattern, an obvious “fix” would be to simply not use this pattern and move to something else, e.g. an entity component system.
 At this point we can basically overhaul the whole game engine itself – and that is not always an option.
-However, there is also the option to go for a mixture of both patterns, where you introduce components only for performance-critical aspects of entities and use composition over inheritance for everything else.
+However, there is also the option to go for more selective composition over inheritance approach, where you introduce components only for performance-critical aspects of entities and use inheritance for everything else.